jpegleg/net-gargoyle/README.txt

 https://simple-evcorr.github.io/

 Once running, the net-gargoyle will be collecting a catalog of connections it finds.
-The learner-watcher.cfg daemon will email by default root@localhost with eaech unique IP at least once.
+The learner-watcher.cfg daemon will email by default root@localhost with each unique IP at least once.
 To trigger the emails again, you can remove the associated lock file

 rm /var/tmp/learner/74.125.22.23.lock